ILEARN

 Where ILEARN and the Budget Meet

-During planning phases I, II, and implementation III, Operational Units will request budgetary needs to complete or carry out continuous improvement plans, student learning assessment plans, or action plan implementations.
+During planning phases I, II, and implementation III, departments will request budgetary needs to complete or carry out continuous improvement plans, student learning assessment plans, or action plan implementations.
 Cohort leaders will discuss budgetary needs with their supervisors who will then forward funding requests by February for the next fiscal year.
 Not all requests will be met; however, discussion and negotiation will uncover potential funding sources and align requests with the strategic direction of the college.